spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

 This option defines whether all sheets in the Spreadsheet file should be read or not.
-If this option is set to `true`, the `payload` returns a additional parameter with the sheet name.
+If this option is set to `true`, the `payload` returns an additional parameter with the sheet name.

 You can access all the sheet names in the `uploadButtonPress` event.